+H Approved Kinship Care Home: HEART and SPIRIT Program and Indigenous Family Development Assessment Completed - Awaiting Placement the child.

+Kinship care home has been assessed and approved and is awaiting the placement of
-- E Approved Kinship Care Home: SAFE Homestudy Assessment and PRIDE Education Program Completed - Awaiting Placement Kinship care home has been assessed and approved, and is awaiting the placement of the child. - F Approved Kinship Care Home with Placement Kinship care home has been assessed and approved and the child is in the home. - G Kinship Care SAFE Homestudy Assessment Out of Jurisdiction Request Request from the Parent Agency to complete a preliminary assessment of relative, extended family or community member(s) to provide care of a particular child in need of protection, who has been or will be admitted to the care of the Society. - H Kinship Care SAFE Homestudy Assessment and PRIDE Education Program Out of Jurisdiction Request

-A kinship care mandatory assessment and/or education program are underway for a particular child.

-I Kinship Care Approval - Out of Jurisdiction Request Kinship care home has been assessed by the Local Agency and approved by the Parent Agency and the child is in the home.
-J Support to Kinship Care Parent - Out of Jurisdiction Request Request from the Parent Agency to provide support services for one of its approved kinship care homes.
+I Approved Kinship Care Home: SAFE Homestudy Assessment and PRIDE Education Program Completed - Awaiting Placement

+Kinship care home has been assessed and approved and is awaiting the placement of the child.

+- J Approved Kinship Care Home with Placement Kinship care home has been assessed and approved and the child is in the home. - K Kinship Care Indigenous Family Development Assessment Out of Jurisdiction Request Request from the Home Society to complete a preliminary assessment of relative, extended family or community member(s) to provide care of a particular child in need of protection, who has been or will be admitted to the care of the Society. - L Kinship Care SAFE Homestudy Assessment Out of Jurisdiction Request Request from the Home Society to complete a preliminary assessment of relative, extended family or community member(s) to provide care of a particular child in need of protection, who has been or will be admitted to the care of the Society. - M Kinship Care HEART and SPIRIT Program and Indigenous Family Development Assessment Out of Jurisdiction Request A kinship care mandatory assessment and/or education program are underway for a particular child. - N Kinship Care SAFE Homestudy Assessment and PRIDE Education Program Out of Jurisdiction Request A kinship care mandatory assessment and/or education program are underway for a particular child. - O Kinship Care Approval Out of Jurisdiction Request Kinship care home has been assessed by the Local Society and approved by the Home Society and the child is in the home. - P Support to Kinship Care Parent Out of Jurisdiction Request Kinship care home has been assessed by the Home Society and approved by the Home Society and the child is in the home.
-NOTE: Any subsidy arrangement must be done by the Parent Agency, in accordance with the Interagency Protocol.